 A good indicator of spotting is the absence of other menstrual symptoms such as sore breasts or the appearance of menstrual cramps.

 Most women have, at one time or another, blood loss between their rules.
 In general, there is no need to worry.
 A number of factors can cause this.
 They can be triggered by a variety of factors, from pregnancy to a change in method of contraception.
 The vaginal bleeding between periods have many potential causes and can occur at different times in your cycle.

 A Hormonal Disorder

-Le spotting is a common side effect when you start, stop, or change your contraception.
+Le mocking is a common side effect when you start, stop, or change your contraception.
 This is because estrogen helps keep the uterine lining in place.
 Altering or disrupting the estrogen levels in your body can lead to light bleeding between the rules.
 This type of bleeding usually doesn't last more than a few months as your body tries to adjust to the new estrogen levels.
 A hormonal imbalance can also cause a delay in menstruation.

-Le spotting can also occur with intrauterine devices (IUD). the IUD is a device that is inserted into the uterus to prevent pregnancy.
+Le mocking can also occur with intrauterine devices (IUD). the IUD is a device that is inserted into the uterus to prevent pregnancy.
 The hormones contained in the IUD are released slowly, which makes it possible to control the menstrual cycle.
 However, during the first months after insertion of the IUD, it is very common to notice light vaginal bleeding whether it is a hormonal or copper IUD. the intrauterine device (IUD) acts as a foreign body in your uterus which can cause discharge.
 However, this bleeding should subside over time.

 The First Rules

 Spotting can be a harbinger of first period in young girls.
-For many, the first period are new and confusing, marked by cramps, irregular menstrual cycles and the discovery of period protection.
+For many, the first periods are new and confusing, marked by cramps, irregular menstrual cycles and the discovery of period protection.
 Gradually, the menstrual cycle begins, which can lead to light bleeding.

 Spotting After Sex